1993–94 UC Sampdoria season

 Unione Calcio Sampdoria bounced back from a disappointing season the year before, and scored the most goals of all teams on its way to third in Serie A. It also won Coppa Italia following a furious second-half offensive against Ancona, winning both the match and on aggregate with a commanding 6–1.

-The most influential players were experienced duo Ruud Gullit and Roberto Mancini combined with playmakers David Platt and Attilio Lombardo, with Sampdoria's strength lying in the offensive department.
-Nevertheless, the entire team was filled with internationally recognised players, even though the defence was nowhere close to the efficiency of league champions A.C.
+The influential players were Ruud Gullit and Roberto Mancini, combined with playmakers David Platt and Attilio Lombardo, with Sampdoria's strength lying in offense.
+The entire team was composed of internationally recognised players, though the defence lacked the efficiency of league champions A.C.
 Milan.